Exunys/Exunys-ESP/README.md

 # 🌌 Exunys ESP [![Visitors](https://visitor-badge.laobi.icu/badge?page_id=Exunys.Exunys-ESP)](https://exunys.gitbook.io/exunys-esp-documentation)

-This project represents a collection of visuals / wall hacks (Tracers, ESP, Boxes, Head Dots, Chams & Crosshair).
+This project represents a collection of visuals / wall hacks (Tracers, ESP, Boxes, Head Dots & Crosshair).
 This script is also undetected because it uses [Synapse X's Drawing Library](https://docs.synapse.to/docs/reference/drawing_lib.html).
 It has modulized support for NPCs & parts and it offers a very simple and easy to use wrapping and unwrapping system.

 This project's source is optimized, organized and simplified to the maximal level to be executive, fast, stable and precise.